mozilla-mobile/mozilla-vpn-client/README.md

 ## Developer Options and staging environment

-To enable the staging environment, open the `Get Help` window, and click on the `Get Help` text 6 times within 10 seconds to unlock the Developer Options menu.
+To enable the staging environment, open the `Help` window, and click on the `Help` title text 6 times within 10 seconds to unlock the Developer Options menu.
 On this menu, you can enable on the `Staging Server` checkbox to switch to the staging environment.
 A full restart of the VPN will be required for this option to take effect.